SharePoint/sp-dev-docs/docs/spfx/web-parts/notes-on-solution-packaging.md

 }
 ```

-Each solution file must have a **name**, which will serve to identify the package in the SharePoint UI.
+Each solution file must have a **name**, which identifies the package in the SharePoint UI.
 Additionally, each package must contain a globally unique identifier (**id**), which is used internally by SharePoint.
 Optionally, you may also specify a **version** number in the format "X.X.X.X", which is used to identify various versions of the package when upgrading.

 The solution definition also optionally contains a list of SharePoint Feature definitions. **Note:** If this is omitted or empty, the task will create a single Feature for every component (a 1:1 mapping).

 #### Feature Definition (_IFeature_)

 ```javascript
 interface IFeature {
   title: string;